Katrina Foster

 Katrina D. Foster is an American Lutheran prelate who has served as the Bishop of the Metropolitan New York Synod of the Evangelical Lutheran Church in America since May 3, 2025.
+She is the first woman and the first openly gay person to serve as bishop of the Metropolitan New York Synod.

 Education

 Foster earned a bachelor of arts degree in religion, philosophy, and sociology from Newberry College in 1990.
 She earned a master of divinity degree from the Lutheran Theological Southern Seminary in 1995 and a doctorate of divinity from the Lutheran Theological Seminary at Philadelphia in 2008.

 Career

 She was ordained on December 4, 1994 and served as a pastor at Fordham Evangelical Lutheran Church in New York City from 1994 to 2010.
 She risked being defrocked in 2007, prior to a change in the Evangelical Lutheran Church, for coming out as gay and marrying a woman.
 She later served as a pastor at St. Michael's Lutheran Church in Amagansett and at Incarnation Lutheran Church in Bridgehampton from 2010 to 2015.
 From 2015 to 2025, she served as a pastor at St. John's Lutheran Church in Brooklyn.